philpell/Google_Data_Analytics_Capstone_Cyclistic_Case_Study/README.md

     This data supports dynamic pricing or targeted promotions at off-peak times.

 ## Act
-To capitalise on the findings, Cyclistic should design targeted campaigns to convert casual riders into members by promoting the cost savings and convenience of memberships, especially for those riding on weekdays.
-Marketing efforts could emphasise commuter benefits to encourage regular travel, while seasonal promotions in peak summer months could attract high leisure-use casual riders.
-Expanding station coverage and accessibility around high-demand leisure areas may further encourage casual riders to commit, while maintaining strong service in commuter hubs will retain and grow the member base.
-Additionally, tailored incentives, such as trial memberships or bundled offers for electric bike usage, could bridge the gap between casual and member behaviours, driving both customer loyalty and profitability.
+Based on the report findings, the top three recommendations are:

+1. Target commuter-focused marketing to casual riders – Promote the cost savings, reliability, and convenience of memberships to casual riders who ride on weekdays, positioning memberships as the smart choice for regular travel.

+2. Leverage seasonal and leisure trends – Launch promotional campaigns during peak summer months and weekends, especially around central Chicago and popular leisure destinations, to capture high-demand casual users.

+3. Offer electric bike–focused incentives – Since electric bikes are the most popular rideable for both groups, introduce targeted incentives such as discounted upgrades, free trial days, or member-only perks to encourage casual riders to commit.

 ## Appendix 1 - files